raws/machinarium-plumbing-sim/README.md

 A common way to represent graphs is with an adjacency matrix.
 Two nodes are *adjacent* if they are connected by an edge; in other words, if they are direct neighbors of one another.
 Each element in the matrix represents a pair of nodes; if the two nodes are adjacent, then the element is 1.
 Otherwise it is 0 or empty.

-Here is our adjacency matrix, with the same color coding as in the grid:
+Here is our adjacency matrix, with the same color coding as in the grid.
+You may notice that it is symmetric, or that there are twice as many edges as you would expect.
+This is because each edge is represented twice: `a1` is a neighbor of `b1`, so `b1` is a neighbor of `a1`.

 ![adjacency matrix](./adjacency_matrix.png)